Cellular $E_k$-algebras: Sifted monads and indecomposables

+\begin{proof}We will use general results about \emph{monoidal monads}.
 If $(\sfC, \otimes, \bunit)$ is a monoidal category then a monad $T \colon \sfC \to \sfC$ is called \emph{monoidal} if it is equipped with a lax monoidality such that $T^2 \Rightarrow T$ and $\mr{id} \Rightarrow T$ are monoidal natural transformations.
 It is well-known \cite[p.\ 30]{DayII} that in this situation the category $\mathsf{Kleis}_T(\sfC)$ inherits a monoidal structure.
 Let us briefly recall the construction.
-Using Lemma \ref{lem:Kleisli}, we may define a functor
+Using Lemma \ref{lem:Kleisli}, we may define a functor \newglossaryentry{owedge}{ name={\ensuremath{-\owedge-}}, description={Induced tensor product on pointed objects}, type=symbols }

 by giving a right $T \times T$-module functor $F \colon \sfC \times \sfC \to \mathsf{Kleis}_T(\sfC)$.
 Taking $F(-, -) = F^T(- \otimes -)$ and equipping it with the right $T \times T$-module structure

 given by the lax monoidality of $T$ followed with the right $T$-module structure of $F^T$, therefore defines $- \otimes_T -$.
 A similar discussion produces associators and left and right unitors, verifies the triangle and pentagon axioms, and yields a natural transformation $U^T(-) \otimes U^T(-) \Rightarrow U^T(- \otimes_T -)$.